 Major benefits of the program includes learning skills such as relapse prevention, problems solving, communication and relationship building that will teach you how to manage stress and difficult emotions, while enhancing your motivation to change.
 Most important is reducing your risk of re-offending.
 The ROC program can provide you with the tools to reduce and/or eliminate this behavior.
 You will be in groups with other men working on similar problems.
 Group interaction and support can be helpful as you work toward making changes in your life.

-The program is one of the major steps towards driving legally again; it is licensed by the State of Colorado to provide specific treatment that satisfies court-ordered Level II education and therapy requirements.
-Upon successfully completing the year-long program, clients will receive a discharge referral summary (DRS), a necessary step in driver’s license reinstatement.
+The program is one of the major steps towards driving legally again; it is licensed by the State of Colorado to provide specific treatment that satisfies court-ordered Level II Four Plus and Level II education and therapy requirements.
+Upon successfully completing the program, clients will receive a discharge referral summary (DRS), a necessary step in driver’s license reinstatement.

 - Adult men who are willing to participate in this program and abide by all the rules.